Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-4-How-objects-behave/README.md

 class - blueprint for an object when you write a class, you're describing how the JVM should make an object of that type.
 You already know that every object of that type can have different `instance variables` values.

 You can pass values into your methods.
-For example, want to tell a Dog object how mnay times to bark by calling : d.bark(3);
+For example, want to tell a Dog object how many times to bark by calling : d.bark(3);

 arguments/parameters - The values passed into a method